jordanmkainos/test/README.md

 ![alt text](terminal.gif)

-Now you can go to a compatible (See FAQ section) browser and run the use case on the local host port your specefied.
+Now you can go to a compatible browser (See FAQ section) and run the use case on the local host port you specified.

+### NOTE ###
+When a service worker first visits a page it will need to install before it can take control of the website, don't worry it will be ready to go for all subsequent visits.

 ![alt text](localHost.gif)